GoAuditsGoAudits

 Here are the different types of inspections you must perform based on the time and date of the last inspection:

 A move-in inspection is performed by property managers before the tenant moves into the apartment with their belongings.
-The landlord or the property manager uses a move-in checklist to document the existing damages present in the house.
+The landlord or the property manager uses a move-in checklist to document the existing damage in the house.

 The rental walkthrough checklist also has photos of the defects present at the time of move-in.
 This is for the tenant and the owner to acknowledge the property’s existing condition before signing the checklist.
 Once signed, the move-in checklist becomes an addendum to the lease agreement.